 Uncut emerald showing its natural hexagonal structure

 Most emeralds are oiled as part of the post lapidary process.
-The amount of oil entering an emerald micro fissure is roughly equivalent to the size of a period in print.
+The amount of oil entering into an emerald micro fissure is roughly equivalent of ink on a newspaper.
 Emeralds come in many shades of green and bluish green.
 There is a wide spectrum of clarity, along with various numbers of inclusions.
 Most emeralds are highly included, so it is quite rare to find an emerald with only minor inclusions.
-Because of the usual inclusions, the toughness (resistance to breakage) is classified as generally poor.
+Because of the usual inclusions, the toughness (resistance to breakage) is classified as generally poor compared with diamonds.

 Cultural, historical/mythical and healing usage